January 1-17, 2020

-Students will work with Jan Seva School—which is supported by Pathways to Children—Luxembourg nonprofit AMICALE, and the Society of Indian Children’s Welfare (SICW).
-Jan Seva provides healthcare initiatives and educational opportunities to children and mothers from destitute, poverty-stricken homes in Kolkata.
-Realizing that education and healthcare are the keys to empowerment and self-reliance, Pathways, AMICALE, and SICW collaborate to build, fund, and operate the Jan Seva School.
+Students will work with Jan Seva School.
+Jan Seva provides healthcare initiatives and educational opportunities to pre-school children and mothers from destitute, poverty-stricken homes in Kolkata.
 In addition to the school there are many programs operating out of the facility, including a special needs program (UDAAN), maternal and pediatric clinics, and a program to job train mothers.

-Students will work in the school and clinics, and will assist with activities such as needs assessments and evaluations that that will be used to gauge the success and effectiveness of the programs, thus creating new programming and implementing changes to create more reach and impact.
+Students will work as a team with the school and clinics, and assist with activities such as needs assessments and evaluations that will be used to gauge the success and effectiveness of the programs, or creating new programming and implementing changes to create more reach and impact.

 Covered expenses include airfare from Minneapolis to Kolkata, lodging, and meals.
 Daily transportation to Jan Seva is also covered.